British regulator 1st to OK Moderna's updated COVID booster - NewsBreak

 Stephane Bancel, Moderna's Chief Executive, said in a statement that it was the first regulatory authorization for a vaccine aiming to fight the omicron variant, predicting the booster would have an “important role” to play in protecting people against COVID-19 in the winter.

-On Friday, Germany's health minister said the European Medicines Agency might clear tweaked COVID-19 boosters next month.
+On Friday, Germany's health minister said the European Medicines Agency might clear the tweaked COVID-19 booster next month.

-In June, the U.S. Food and Drug Administration told vaccine makers that any booster shots tweaked for the fall would have to include protection against the newest omicron variants, meaning BA.4 and BA.5, not the BA.1 subvariant included in Moderna's latest shot.
+In June, the U.S. Food and Drug Administration told vaccine makers that any booster shots tweaked for the fall would have to include protection against the newest omicron variants.

-Last month, the FDA said it was no longer considering authorizing a second COVID-19 booster for all adults but would instead focus on revamped vaccines for the autumn that target the newest viral subvariants.

-Both Moderna and Pfizer are currently brewing updated versions of their vaccine to include BA.5 in addition to the original COVID-19 virus.

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic